PranaviGote/WanderWise/README.md

 # WanderWise

-Proposed Solution
+Proposed Solution:
 A personalized travel planner offering itineraries, real-time updates, and sustainable travel options.

-How it Addresses the Problem
+How it Addresses the Problem:
 Simplifies travel planning by personalizing it, optimizing for budget, and promoting sustainable choices.

 Technologies to be Used: